awsdocs/aws-greengrass-developer-guide/doc_source/secrets.md

 Make sure that your user\-defined Lambda functions handle secrets securely and don't log any any sensitive data that's stored in the secret\.
 For more information, see [ Mitigate the Risks of Logging and Debugging Your Lambda Function](https://docs.aws.amazon.com/secretsmanager/latest/userguide/best-practices.html#best-practice_lamda-debug-statements) in the *AWS Secrets Manager User Guide*\.
 Although this documentation specifically refers to rotation functions, the recommendation also applies to Greengrass Lambda functions\.

 **Encryption in transit**
 AWS IoT Greengrass uses Transport Layer Security \(TLS\) to encrypt all communication over the internet and local network\.
 This protects secrets while in transit, which occurs when secrets are retrieved from Secrets Manager and deployed to the core\.
-For supported TLS cipher suites, see [AWS IoT Greengrass Cipher Suites](gg-sec.md#gg-cipher-suites)\.
+For supported TLS cipher suites, see [TLS Cipher Suites Support](gg-sec.md#gg-cipher-suites)\.

 **Encryption at rest**
 AWS IoT Greengrass uses the private key specified in [`config.json`](gg-core.md#config-json) for encryption of the secrets that are stored on the core\.
 For this reason, secure storage of the private key is critical for protecting local secrets\.
 In the AWS [ shared responsibility model](https://aws.amazon.com/compliance/shared-responsibility-model/), it's the responsibility of the customer to guarantee secure storage of the private key on the core device\.